AlanLoovees/AlanLoovees/README.md

 ### Hi there 👋

-🌱 I’m currently doing my bachelor's degree in Computer Science at FISAT, Kerala, India.
+🌱 I’m a final year BTech Computer Science student at FISAT, Kerala, India.
 (2017-2021 batch).

 🔭 I’m currently working on building an API for fetching and storing Covid 19 Case-count in Kerala using NodeJS.